containerscrew/containerscrew/README.md

 ### Glad to see you here! &nbsp; ![](https://visitor-badge.laobi.icu/badge?page_id=containerscrew)

 I am a Cloud Engineer currently working with AWS and focused on [container platforms](https://kubernetes.io/).
 About a year ago, I became intrigued by the world of cloud-native development tools like the ones you can [find here](https://landscape.cncf.io/).
 Another challenge is learning to program software using eBPF technology ([maybe using this ?](https://aya-rs.dev/book/)😜).
 At the moment, I am practicing creating tools that can make my day-to-day life at work easier.
 You can find some in my pinned repos.
-I want to create technology, not just use it :)
+I want to create technology, not just use it. `“What I cannot create, I do not understand”`

 <h3 align="left">Main interests in technologies and languages</h3>